Tips for Moving Your Solar Panels

 Is Moving Solar Panels a Good Choice for Me?

-First, you’ll need to determine whether moving your solar panels makes sense in the first place.
-You should ask yourself the following questions to determine if it’s feasible, in your budget, and worth the effort before you put your current home on the market.
+First, you need to determine whether moving your solar panels makes sense.
+Ask yourself the following questions to determine if it’s doable, within your budget, and worth the effort before putting your current home on the market.

-Local moves are likely going to be the more feasible option, since the company that originally installed your solar panels may be willing to uninstall them and relocate them for you.
-Because they’re experts, they have the specialized equipment and know-how to properly move solar panels (and all their delicate components and wiring).
+A local move will likely be more feasible, since the company that originally installed your solar panels may be willing to uninstall them and relocate them for you.
+These experts have the know-how and specialized equipment to properly move solar panels (and all their delicate components and wiring).

-If you’re moving far away, the original solar panel company probably won’t be willing to help with relocation.
-So not only will you have to figure out this complex process on your own, but uninstalling the panels will void any warranty that’s still on them.
-Also, if you’re moving to another state, it’s important to find out what standards the solar system needs to meet and what permits are required for photovoltaic panel installation.
+If you’re moving far away, the original solar panel company probably won’t be willing to help with a relocation.
+So not only will you have to figure out this complex process on your own, but uninstalling the panels may void any warranty still on them.
+Also, if you’re moving to another state, it’s important to learn what standards the solar system needs to meet and what permits are required for photovoltaic panel installation.

 Will removing the panels damage the roof?